 This worksheet helps you analyze and understand the motivations of people in your audience and reveals insights you can use to create a compelling message that people hear.

-For a deeper dive into understanding an audience and creating memorable stories that connect, inspire, and inform, don’t miss our latest course, Storytelling for Change, led by Creative Director Tim May.
+For a deeper dive into understanding an audience and creating memorable stories that connect, inspire, and inform, don’t miss our Storytelling for Change course, led by Creative Director Tim May.

 What will I learn in the Storytelling for Change course?